Musicoll/Kiwi/README.md

 cmake --build .
 ```

-This default approach downloads and compiles all the required dependencies [Flip](http://developer.irisate.com/), [Boost](https://www.boost.org/) and [LLVM](http://llvm.org) but the CMake offers to use personal or the default systems libraries.
+This default CMake approach downloads and compiles all the dependencies [Flip](http://developer.irisate.com/), [Boost](https://www.boost.org/) and [LLVM](http://llvm.org) but the CMake approach also allows to use the personal/systems libraries.

 - Flip
 Enables or disable the personal/system library for Flip with the option `USE_SYSTEM_FLIP ON/OFF (default OFF)`.
 Flip must be compiled as a static library compatible with the commit **c47e41da05**.
 Use the variable `FLIP_INCLUDE_DIRS PATHS` to define the Flip include directories and the variable `FLIP_LIBRARY_DIRS PATHS` to define the Flip library directories.